 18and whenever it takes hold of him, it throws him down, and he foams at the mouth, grinds his teeth, and he becomes rigid.
 And I asked your disciples to cast it out, but they were not strong enough.”

 19And he answered them and said, “O unbelieving generation, how much longer will I be with you?
 How much longer must I put up with you?
 Bring him to me.”

 20And they brought the boy to him, and when the spirit saw him, immediately it threw the boy into a convulsion, and after he fell on the ground he began rolling around and foaming at the mouth.

 21And he asked his father, “How long has this been happening to him?”
 And he said, “Since he was a child.”

 22And often it has thrown him both into fire and into water to destroy him.
 But if you are able to do anything, have compassion on us and help us.”

 23And Jesus said to him, “What do you mean, ‘If you are able to?’
 All things are possible for the one who believes.”

 24Immediately the father of the child cried out and said, “I believe!
 Help my unbelief!”

 25And when Jesus saw that a crowd was quickly gathering around him, he subdued the unclean spirit, saying to it, “You mute and deaf spirit, I command you, come out of him and never enter into him again.”

 26And after crying out and throwing him into a violent convulsion, he came out.
 And the boy appeared as if he were dead, so that most of them said, “He is dead.”

 27But Jesus, taking him by the hand, lifted him up and he stood up.

 28And when he had come into the house, his disciples asked him privately, “Why were we not able to cast it out?”

 29And he said to them, “This kind of spirit cannot come out by anything except prayer.”

-30They went out from there and passed through Galilee.
-And he did not want anyone to know it,
+30They departed from there and passed through Galilee, but he did not want anyone to know